 If you need to modify your schedule and the Drop or Add Action is no longer available in myPurdue, you must submit your request online through the Current Students portal.
 It is the responsibility of the student to make sure the schedule revision is communicated to Purdue Engineering Professional Education (ProEd) after classes begin.

 Dropping vs Withdrawing

-Revising your schedule to reduce your credit hour load, yet you will remain enrolled in at least one course,is considered ‘Dropping’.
-If you are canceling the last or only class on your schedule, the university considers this ‘Withdrawing’.
+Revising your schedule to reduce your credit hour load, while remaining enrolled in at least one course, is considered "Dropping".
+If you are canceling the last or only class on your schedule, the university considers this "Withdrawing".

 A student who wishes to withdraw from the University during any semester or summer session shall begin the withdrawal process by logging on to MyPurdue, select the Academic tab, select the "Withdraw from the University" link and complete the form.
 Once the form is submitted, confirmation will be sent to the student's Purdue email address.